 MSc CSci CStat

-Edmond serves primarily as a statistical advisor to the Global Burden of Disease Independent Advisory Committee (GBD IAC) and supports its Chair in strategic development and priority setting for the Committee.
+Edmond is the Senior Statistical Analyst for the Global Burden of Disease Independent Advisory Committee (GBD IAC).
+He supports its Chair in strategic development and priority setting for the Committee.
 The GBD IAC, chaired by Peter Piot and managed at the LSHTM by Sarah Curran, is an independent committee of global experts who provides strategic guidance and feedback on the GBD methodology and results.
+He is currently a panel member of the Scientific Review Committee for The Health Improvement Network (THIN).
 Edmond is based in the Director's Office at the LSHTM.

 Visit his health data blog: mt1kwords.wordpress.com